YanivWein24/Git-Finder/README.md

 ## Features:

-- Search for any user on GitHub and get updated data.
+- Search for GitHub users by their username
+- See relevant user information based on their search - including their latest repos
 - Support for dark/light modes using 'Context'.
 - The theme is being memorized in the user's local storage, for the next time they visit!